The topic of tipping has long been a bit of a mystery. How much do you tip? Who does and doesn’t receive a tip?

 How Much To Tip in Every Situation

-To get some guidance, GOBankingRates turned to the Emily Post Institute, a fifth-generation business that has been answering such questions since Emily Post wrote her book, “Etiquette,” in 1922.
-The Post family offers an incredible amount of advice on the subject that you could create your own tipping chart.
+To get some guidance, GOBankingRates turned to the Emily Post Institute, a fifth-generation business that has been answering such questions since Emily Post wrote her book, Etiquette, in 1922.
+The Post family offers an incredible amount of insight on the subject of tipping.

 How Much To Tip at a Restaurant

-If you’re dining at an upscale restaurant, extra people who assist could require a tip.
+If you’re dining at an upscale restaurant, more people who assist you may require a tip.
 There’s no rule about tipping the maître d’ for escorting you to the table, unless the host took special efforts to find a table for you amid what could have been a long wait.
 If that’s the case, a tip of $10 to $20 is appropriate.

 If a valet parks your car, expect to tip between $2 and $5 when your car is delivered to you.
-Plan on 50 cents to $3 for a restroom attendant, depending on the level of service you received.
+Plan on $1 to $3 for a restroom attendant, depending on the level of service you received.

-But how to tip if you get takeout at the restaurant?
+But should you tip if you get takeout at a restaurant?
 The Post Institute says no tip is required if you walk into the establishment to grab your order.
 If you’re served curbside, 10% is appropriate.